-- Compression/Wedge fracture.
-Compression/Wedge fracture can result from excessive flexion of the vertebrae leading to fracture affecting the anterior part of the vertebra.
+- Compression/Wedge fracture - Compression/Wedge fracture can result from excessive flexion of the vertebrae leading to fractures affecting the anterior part of the vertebra.
 This also causes a slight abnormal bending anteriorly.

-- Flexion/distraction (Chance) fracture.
-This fracture may result from accidents causing a vertebra to pull apart or distracted from an adjacent vertebra due to forceful excessive flexion.
+- Flexion/distraction (Chance) fracture - This fracture may result from accidents causing a vertebra to pull apart or become distracted from an adjacent vertebra due to forceful excessive flexion.

-- Fracture-dislocation.
-This condition results in an unstable injury to the bone and some associated soft tissues of the vertebra involved.
-It is characterized by a displacement of the vertebra from alignment with an adjacent vertebra (fig.3) causing serious spinal cord compression.
+- Fracture-dislocation - This condition results in an unstable injury to the bone and some associated soft tissues of the vertebra involved.
+It is characterized by a displacement of the vertebra from alignment with an adjacent vertebra, causing serious spinal cord compression.

 Curvature and movements of the vertebral column: want to learn more about it?